picobellobv/ephos.github.io/_posts/2019-6-24-PowerShell-Prompt-1.md

 #### The Prompt

-Like your favorite HBO series, this is where we have to leave off for now!
+This is where we have to leave off for now!
 The next post will take a large chunk of what we did here to build a sweet prompt though!
 A sneak peak, it involves script blocks!

 ### To Be Continued...

 Stay tuned for **Part 2**!

 [^1]:
-    So you might look at these screen captures and think that it looks like the whole path is shown.
-It is.
-I recently switched from [Urxvt][urxvt] to [Termite][termite] and I don't recall if the issue existed before.
+    So you might look at these screen captures and think that it looks like the whole path is shown.  **It is.**  I recently switched from [Urxvt][urxvt] to [Termite][termite] and I don't recall if the issue existed before.
 I do know that the parent path is displayed properly in a Windows terminal.
 Mark this one down as a bug I need to fix!

 [^2]:
     There is a lot of good information on color depth.
 These Wikipedia pages are great for understanding how machines are able to get 16, 256, 16 million, etc. color ranges.